Cognigy/Documentation/docs/ai/empower/generative-ai.md

 !!! warning
     This Node is part of Cognigy's large-language-model research efforts and is intended solely as a preview feature.
 The GPT Conversation Node is not intended for production use.
+    The GPT Conversation Node is deprecated and can no longer be created in Cognigy.AI v4.85 and later.
+    Use the [LLM Prompt Node](#llm-prompt-node) to generate messages with LLM services.

 The [GPT Conversation Node](../build/node-reference/service/gpt-conversation.md) enables an LLM to orchestrate a complete conversation, including determining the next best action and outputting relevant messages to the customer.